leyafo/golayout/README.md

 ```

 ## Contribution
 If you have any advice, thoughts, and best practice, feel free to commit the pull requests.
-This project doesn't have any historical burden or business trad-off.
-You can implement your thoughts in this project without trouble.
+This project doesn't have any historical burden or business trade-off.
+You can implement your thoughts in this project without troubles.

 ## License
 MIT License